coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 - Knowledgebase, source code and configuration can be regarded as sensitive data when it is intellectual property, so it needs protection
 - Leak sensitive input data, for example when a heuristic system needs to diagnose a patient

-# How to select relevant threats and controls - risk analysis
+# 関連する脅威とコントロールを選択する方法 - リスク分析 <a name="how-to-select-relevant-threats-and-controls---risk-analysis"></a>
 There are many threats and controls described in this document.
 Your situation determines which threats are relevant to you, and what controls are your responsibility.
 This selection process can be performed through risk analysis of the use case and architecture at hand:

-1. **Threat identification**: First select the threats that apply to your case by going through the list of threats and use the _Impact_ description to see if it is applicable.
+1. **脅威の特定**: First select the threats that apply to your case by going through the list of threats and use the _Impact_ description to see if it is applicable.
 For example the impact of identifying individuals in your training data would not apply to your case if your training data has no individuals.
 The [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf) shows impact in purple.
-2. **Responsibility assessment**: For each selected threat, determine who is responsible to address it.
+2. **責任の評価**: For each selected threat, determine who is responsible to address it.
 By default, the organization that builds and deploys the AI system is responsible, but building and deploying may be done by different organizations, and some parts of the building and deployment may be deferred to other organizations, e.g. hosting the model, or providing a cloud environment for the application to run.
 Some aspects are shared responsibilities.
-3. **Verify external responsibilities:** For the threats that are the responsibility of other organisations: attain assurance whether these organisations take care of it.
+3. **外部の責任を検証する:** For the threats that are the responsibility of other organisations: attain assurance whether these organisations take care of it.
 This would involve the controls that are linked to these threats.
-4. **Control selection**: Then, for the threats that are relevant to you and for which you are responsible: consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
+4. **コントロールの選択**: Then, for the threats that are relevant to you and for which you are responsible: consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
 When considering a control, look at its purpose and determine if you think it is important enough to implement it and to what extent.
 This depends on the cost of implementation compared to how the purpose mitigates the threat, and the level of risk of the threat.
-5. **Use references**: When implementing a control, consider the references and the links to standards.
+5. **リファレンスの使用**: When implementing a control, consider the references and the links to standards.
 You may have implemented some of these standards, or the content of the standards may help you to implement the control.
-6. **Risk acceptance**: In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.
+6. **リスクの受け入れ**: In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.
-5. **Further management of these controls** (see SECPROGRAM), which includes continuous monitoring, documentation, reporting, and incident response.
+5. **これらのコントロールのさらなる管理** (see SECPROGRAM), which includes continuous monitoring, documentation, reporting, and incident response.

 For more information on risk analysis, see the SECPROGRAM control.

-# How about privacy?
+# プライバシーはどうですか？ <a name="how-about-privacy"></a>

 AI Privacy can be divided into two parts:

 1. The AI security threats and controls in this document that are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data), plus the integrity of the model behaviour
 2. Threats and controls with respect to rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/reasure/access.
 For an overview, see the [Privacy part of the OWASP AI guide](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/index.md#how-to-address-ai-privacy)

-# How about Generative AI (e.g. LLM)?
+# 生成 AI (LLM など) はどうですか？ <a name="how-about-generative-ai-eg-llm"></a>

 Yes, GenAI is leading the current AI revolution and it's the fastest moving subfield of AI security.
 Nevertheless it is important to realize that other types of algorithms will remain to be applied to many important use cases such as credit scoring, fraud detection, medical diagnosis, product recommendation, image recognition, predictive maintenance, process control, etc. Relevant content has been marked with 'GenAI' in this document.